-Seen from both an academic and industrial point of view, the result from this calculation developed brake very useful.
-To date it has been possible to verify the result of calculations in industrial braking test which is performed in the brake dynamometer in Gothenburg.
-It has namely been able to reproduce the phenomenon in the brake calculation features include quantified using infrared camera in the actual test (see Figure 3).
+Seen from both an academic and industrial point of view, the result from the developed brake simulation tool is very useful.
+To date it has been possible to verify the result of calculations in industrial braking tests which were performed in the brake dynamometer in Gothenburg.
+By using infrared camera in the actual test it was possible quantify a specific thermal distribution pattern, this phenomenon was later modeled in the brake simulation tool (see Figure 3).

-Using the developed code, and combining this with the design of experiments (which practically is only realizable when the computation time has been significantly reduced) and using specific optimization techniques will it will in the near future be possible to design brakes that provide maximum performance (fatigue resistance and brake power) and a minimized weight.
-The developed calculation method reproduces a detailed picture of the temperature variations, to be able to reproduce the temperature variations in an illustrative way, a direct knowledge-building form which is desirable in product development, because several reasons, the temperature variation in a physical test may be difficult to reproduce with the same complexity / detail.
-Volvo has had direct knowledge exchange with the performing party in the form of:
+Using the developed code, and combining this with the design of experiments (which practically is only realizable when the computation solving time has been significantly reduced) and using specific optimization techniques has been possible to design brakes that provide maximum performance (fatigue resistance and brake power) and a minimized weight.